frankcrypto2023/qng-mcp/README.md

 # qng-mcp
-The mcp server for qng
+The mcp server for qng supports the Model Context Protocol（MCP）protocol